 What Are Considered Federal Drug Crimes?

 Both the state governments and the federal government prosecute drug crimes.
 The federal government will often involve itself in a drug case if there is a large amount of drugs, or if there are a group of persons working together to transport and sell drugs.
+These are considered federal drug offenses.
 Sometimes a drug case will begin in state court, but then the federal government will take the case and move it into federal court.

 Drug cases in federal court frequently involve cocaine, heroin, methamphetamine, and prescription drugs.

 What Are The Penalties In Federal Court For Drug Crimes?

 In federal drug cases, a variety of factors will influence the penalty.

 Many federal drug offenses involve minimum mandatory sentences.
 For example, if a federal drug offense case involves at least 500 grams of cocaine, there is a minimum mandatory of 5 years in prison.
 If a federal drug offense case involves at least 5 kilograms of cocaine, there is a minimum mandatory of 10 years in prison.

 The United States Sentencing Guidelines for Federal Drug Offenses: